pratik12350/coreutils-in-nodejs/README.md

 # Coreutils in nodejs

 Im trying to make most of the linux coreutils command in nodejs (which are possible).
-Currently i have no project and im bored so im make this thing 😂.
+Currently i have no project and im bored so im made this thing 😂.
 I know it **slow** and some commands lack some features of actual command but anyways, who cares?
 This is just a timepass project.

 ## How to download?